-According to CNBC’s annual America’s Top States for Business study, California is the third most expensive state to live in after Hawaii and New York.
+According to CNBC’s annual America’s Top States for Business study, California is the second most expensive state to live in after Hawaii.
 In California, you’ll find that the taxes are high, the housing is expensive, car insurance is pricey, and regular goods cost more than in other states.

 For this reason and others, the population of the nation’s most populous state is declining for the first time since it was founded in 1850.

 If you’re considering selling a house in California in order to get out of dodge or simply to relocate to a better property for your family, there are a number of things you’ll want to take into account.

 Let’s take a look at what you should know about selling your Golden State home.

 Discover your home’s worth online for free in minutes!

 What Is the Best Time to Sell a House in Southern California and California Overall?